Kitchen recycling bins

 2. Note the restrictions

 Once the width has been defined, the next step is to assess any structural restrictions.
 Is there a boiler, or is one being planned?
 Is there a waste fitting inside the cabinet and, if so, how much space does it take up?

 3. Choose the opening mode

 Now the opening mode must be decided.
 You can decide between:

 - automatic or

 4. Define the number of bins

-The fourth step on the way to the perfect waste or waste sorting system is deciding on the number of bins.
-Depending on the choice of kitchen recycling system, most options can be covered from one to four waste bins.
+The fourth step on the way to the perfect waste or waste sorting system is deciding on the number of recycling bins.
+Depending on the choice of kitchen recycling system, most options can be covered using one to four waste bins.

 5. Choose the extras

 Finally, it is worth taking a look at the extras for additional user comfort.
 For example, the waste bin can be integrated in the worktop, the pull-out mechanism can be fast-operated, and you can opt for a particularly functional organiser drawer.